Realty Income (NYSE:O) Releases FY 2022 Earnings Guidance

-The firm also recently declared a may 22 dividend, which will be paid on Friday, May 13th.
-Stockholders of record on Monday, May 2nd will be paid a dividend of $0.247 per share.
-The ex-dividend date is Friday, April 29th.
-Realty Income’s payout ratio is currently 290.20%.
+The company also recently declared a may 22 dividend, which was paid on Friday, May 13th.
+Shareholders of record on Monday, May 2nd were issued a $0.247 dividend.
+The ex-dividend date of this dividend was Friday, April 29th.
+Realty Income’s dividend payout ratio (DPR) is 290.20%.

-Hedge funds have recently added to or reduced their stakes in the company.
-Parametric Portfolio Associates LLC increased its position in shares of Realty Income by 45.7% during the fourth quarter.
-Parametric Portfolio Associates LLC now owns 1,355,044 shares of the real estate investment trust’s stock worth $97,008,000 after buying an additional 424,994 shares during the period.
-California State Teachers Retirement System increased its position in shares of Realty Income by 46.4% during the fourth quarter.
-California State Teachers Retirement System now owns 992,679 shares of the real estate investment trust’s stock worth $71,066,000 after buying an additional 314,806 shares during the period.
-Barclays PLC increased its position in shares of Realty Income by 44.7% during the fourth quarter.
-Barclays PLC now owns 827,511 shares of the real estate investment trust’s stock worth $59,243,000 after buying an additional 255,436 shares during the period.
-Deutsche Bank AG increased its position in shares of Realty Income by 28.7% during the fourth quarter.
-Deutsche Bank AG now owns 905,742 shares of the real estate investment trust’s stock worth $64,842,000 after buying an additional 201,844 shares during the period.
-Finally, The Manufacturers Life Insurance Company increased its position in shares of Realty Income by 38.5% during the fourth quarter.
-The Manufacturers Life Insurance Company now owns 482,952 shares of the real estate investment trust’s stock worth $34,574,000 after buying an additional 134,360 shares during the period.
-76.46% of the stock is owned by hedge funds and other institutional investors.
+Several institutional investors and hedge funds have recently modified their holdings of the company.
+United Capital Financial Advisers LLC raised its holdings in shares of Realty Income by 1.9% in the 1st quarter.
+United Capital Financial Advisers LLC now owns 50,926 shares of the real estate investment trust’s stock worth $3,529,000 after buying an additional 942 shares in the last quarter.
+Horizon Investments LLC grew its position in Realty Income by 20.7% during the 1st quarter.
+Horizon Investments LLC now owns 4,889 shares of the real estate investment trust’s stock worth $338,000 after acquiring an additional 840 shares during the last quarter.
+Achmea Investment Management B.V. bought a new stake in Realty Income during the 1st quarter worth approximately $2,472,000.
+UBS Group AG grew its position in Realty Income by 53.8% during the 1st quarter.
+UBS Group AG now owns 1,166,094 shares of the real estate investment trust’s stock worth $80,810,000 after acquiring an additional 407,843 shares during the last quarter.
+Finally, First Commonwealth Financial Corp PA grew its position in Realty Income by 64.1% during the 1st quarter.
+First Commonwealth Financial Corp PA now owns 8,572 shares of the real estate investment trust’s stock worth $594,000 after acquiring an additional 3,348 shares during the last quarter.
+76.46% of the stock is owned by institutional investors and hedge funds.

 Realty Income, The Monthly Dividend Company, is an S&P 500 company dedicated to providing stockholders with dependable monthly income.
 The company is structured as a REIT, and its monthly dividends are supported by the cash flow from over 6,500 real estate properties owned under long-term lease agreements with our commercial clients.